alxyng/mcp3424/README.md

 Linux userspace I2C module for the MCP3424 ADC.
 Code was originally ported from the code found [here](https://github.com/abelectronicsuk/ABElectronics_Python3_Libraries/tree/master/ADCPi).
 This has been used with ABElectronics' ADC Pi and ADC Pi Plus.
 See [main.c](main.c) for an example of how to use the module.

+## Dependencies

+This module depends on `libi2c-dev` which can be installed on debian by running `sudo apt-get install libi2c-dev`.

+## Building and running

 To compile main.c run:

 ```bash